-Spain's Socialist party chief Pedro Sanchez travelled to Portugal to meet the country's leader Thursday, in a sign he may be considering forming the same sort of left-wing alliance that brought down the ruling conservatives in Lisbon.
+Spain's Socialist party chief Pedro Sanchez met Portugal's leader Thursday in a sign he may be considering forming the same sort of left-wing alliance that brought down the ruling conservatives in Lisbon.

 Portugal's right-wing coalition won October elections but lost the absolute majority it had enjoyed since 2011 -- the exact same situation that Spain's conservative Popular Party (PP) now finds itself in after December 20 polls.

 The current political limbo has left Spanish Prime Minister Mariano Rajoy scrambling to get support from Sanchez's Socialists (PSOE), which came second, to form a government.

 But the PSOE has categorically refused to get into bed with the PP, and Sanchez's meeting with Portuguese Prime Minister Antonio Costa was aimed at studying the country's recent experience, a Socialist source said.

 After winning the October elections, Portugal's then prime minister Pedro Passos Coelho was eventually forced to resign when his minority government was toppled by a leftist alliance led by the Socialist Party.

 Sanchez told reporters he was still waiting to see whether Rajoy would form a new government.